Accelerated Masters

 Q: An advisee has expressed interest in an accelerated master's program, how do I guide them?

-A: Determine if the student meets eligibility requirements and facilitate the completion of the Student/Advisor Worksheet.
+A: Determine whether the student meets eligibility requirements and facilitate the completion of the Student/Advisor Worksheet.
+In particular, make sure the student's undergraduate major and catalog year are approved for their desired accelerated program, as some students will need to change to become eligible.

 Q: Do students need to meet with a graduate advisor before applying?